Protiviti COVID-19 (Coronavirus) Preparedness Response to Clients

 We have offices in over 80 global locations.
 If, for some reason, we could not meet service requirements in any of our offices, or a significant number of our employees were unable to work, we would relocate the work to another office (or remote location) and/or allocate work to other employees.
-Additionally, several of our clients have requested that all of our employees performing services for their organisation work remotely and not at client facilities.
-We are well positioned to honour any such request and are confident that there will be no material disruption in service.
+Additionally, several of our clients have requested that all of our employees performing services for their organization work remotely and not at client facilities.
+We are well positioned to honor any such request and are confident that there will be no material disruption in service.

 Below is a more detailed explanation of the steps we have taken to ensure the continuity of our services.

 - Protiviti has a formal Pandemic Response Plan (“PRP”) , which among other things, includes:

 - A pandemic crisis management team encompassing executive leadership across our enterprise (e.g., C-Suite, HR, IT, Communications, Legal, etc.);

 - Crisis Activation Protocols;

 - Crisis Response Procedures aligned to World Health Organization (“WHO”) Pandemic Phase Alerts;

 - Implementation of our Business Continuity Plan;

 - Implementation of our Disaster Recovery Plans related to our Information Technology systems;

 - Implementation of our Emergency Response Plan; and